Tap in to big savings by switching from bottled water

 Gasoline isn't the only liquid draining New Yorkers' budgets - water can cost plenty for those who insist on drinking the bottled variety.

 Last year, U.S. consumers purchased $16.8 billion of bottled water.
 The cost of drinking the recommended 64 ounces of water a day from bottles could total thousands of dollars for one person.
-By contrast, drinking a healthy supply from the tap costs just 51 cents a year, according to
+By contrast, drinking a healthy supply from the tap costs just 51 cents a year, according to The Associated Press.

 "In New York City, the water is the best," said Andre Aubry, a 61-year-old construction worker from Bedford Park in the Bronx.
 "I'm not going to pay anything for water."